LEARN · INSTANT ASSET WRITE-OFF

 Instant Asset Write-off — current threshold and eligibility

-The Instant Asset Write-off (IAWO) lets eligible small businesses claim an immediate deduction for the full cost of a depreciating asset, rather than spreading the deduction over years through normal depreciation.
-The threshold has bounced between $1,000, $20,000, $30,000 and $150,000 over recent budgets — what applies to your specific purchase depends on the date.
+The Instant Asset Write-off (IAWO) lets eligible small businesses claim an immediate deduction for the full cost of a depreciating asset.
+The current threshold is $20,000 per asset for small-business entities (aggregated turnover under $10M), in place since 1 July 2023 and extended through 30 June 2026 by the Treasury Laws Amendment (Tax Incentives) Act 2024.
+The threshold has previously sat at $1,000 (default), $30,000 (2019–2020) and $150,000 (COVID stimulus 2020–2021) — what applies to a specific purchase depends on the asset's installation date, not the order date.

 1. Who's eligible

 Small business entities — aggregated turnover under $10 million — using the simplified depreciation rules.
 The asset must be installed and ready for use in the year claimed.
-For the period the threshold has applied, both new and second-hand assets have qualified, and any combination of vehicles, plant, computers, tools, furniture and fit-out.
+Both new and second-hand assets qualify, and the combination of vehicles, plant, computers, tools, furniture and fit-out can all be written off provided each is under the per-asset threshold.

 2. How the threshold works